 timelapse of activity in the tardigrade biome, from an early prototype

 one of many experimental setups, from early lensless imaging tests

 side-by-side white and infrared LEDs, for a biome experiment

 During the prototyping process for a Samsung product at Midnight Commercial, I created a series of camera modules with microsuction backing.
 These cameras were later involved in a proof-of-concept for a more complex Samsung appliance.

 Some of the modules were wifi-enabled, and periodically sent images to a central server for post-processing.
 Other variations communicated via USB.
 Captures could be triggered with an external, physical button.
-All enclosures were 3D-printed using SLA techniques.
+All enclosures were 3D-printed using SLA techniques, and finished by hand.

 creating two camera enclosures, using Formlabs Form 2 SLA 3D printer